MarTorrijos/MarTorrijos/README.md

 # Hi, I'm Mar 👋

-I'm a Java and Backend development student.
+I'm a student of Java and Backend development.

 <!--